Azure-Samples/azurite-tox-automation/README.md

 The code contains two simple Fast API calls, one for uploading data.txt into a blob storage and one for uploading the txt to local.
 And same scenario in the code is tested by reproduction with Azurite in `conftest.py`.

 `tox.ini` file includes two environments, first environment is for running the tests in a Linux container which may be a case for isolation required scenarios.
-And the other environment is for te scenarios where local automation is satisfactory.
+And the other environment is for the scenarios where local automation is satisfactory.

 ## Getting Started